mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > – From [“Principles of Practice, Talk 4: Faith” (March 22, 1986)](https://katagiritranscripts.net/1986-03-22-Principles-of-Practice-Talk-4)

 So, you can do it – or *tathāgata* can do it.
 What you can’t do is attach to it.
 It’s not something that “you” get to “have.”

+And this is good news.
+Because if it were something that “you” got to “have,” it would be something *fossilized* – not something alive.

 ---